mikeraab/docker001/Participant-Guide.md

 Containers have been around for many years.
 Docker created a technology that was usable by mere humans, and was much easier to understand than before.
 Thus, has enjoyed a tremendous amount of support for creating a technology for packaging applications to be **portable and lightweight.**

+However, there have been and still are variations on container technology.
+Here are some of the technologies we have seen through the years.

 History of Linux Containers

 <img src=images/002-container-history.png />
 ***

-VM vs Container
+Now, lets look at how a virtual machine (VM) is different from a container

-While containers may sound like a virtual machine (VM), the two are distinct technologies.
+While containers may sound like a VM, the two are distinct technologies.
 With VMs each virtual machine includes the application, the necessary binaries and libraries and the **entire guest operating system.**

 Whereas, Containers include the application, all of its dependencies, but share the kernel with other containers and are not tied to any specific infrastructure, other than having the Docker engine installed on it’s host – allowing containers to run on almost any computer, infrastructure and cloud.